 The MYC annual programme includes training days, one-day cathedral visits and a residential course during school and university holidays.
 Within these events we include individual musical and vocal tuition, and regular opportunities to record and broadcast.
 Other special events are occasionally arranged during the course of the year.
 At the same time, we are sensitive to the schedules of students across our age rangeand limit the number of days per year to avoid excessive clashes, especially in the exam season.

 Membership of the Millennium Youth Choir is open to singers aged between 15 and 23 years of age.
 Entry is by audition.
 For further information, or to request an audition, please contact firstname.lastname@example.org or 01722 424843.

 Please bring a piece of your own choice to sing (two copies).
 This should:

 RSCM Award syllabuses contain examples of possible repertoire at different levels:

-The audition (which will also include supporting tests) will explore speed of learning, sense of pitch, response to text, ability to hold an independent part and voice quality.
+The audition (which will also include supporting tests) will explore speed of learning, sense and control of pitch, response to text, ability to hold an independent part and voice quality.

 A small number of grants and bursaries will be awarded to assist those singers who cannot afford the full cost of a course.